 Name Default Value Description eventTopic events Name of the topic used for events.
 Set this to an empty string to disable forwarding events. alarmTopic alarms Name of the topic used for alarms.
 Set this to an empty string to disable forwarding alarms. nodeTopic nodes Name of the topic used for nodes.
-Set this to an empty string to disable forwarding nodes. eventFilter - A Spring SpEL expression (see bellow) used to filter events.
-Set this to an empty string to disable filtering, and forward all events.

-Name Default Value Description alarmFilter - A Spring SpEL expression (see bellow) used to filter alarms.
-Set this to an empty string to disable filtering, and forward all alarms. nodeRefreshTim eoutMs 300000 (5 minutes) Number of milliseconds to wait before looking up a node in the database again.
-Decrease this value to improve accuracy at the cost of additional database look ups. alarmSyncInter valMs 300000 (5 minutes) Number of milliseconds at which the contents of the alarm topic will be synchronized with the local database.
+Set this to an empty string to disable forwarding nodes. metricTopic metrics Name of the topic used for metrics. eventFilter - A Spring SpEL expression (see bellow) used to filter events.
+Set this to an empty string to disable filtering, and forward all events. alarmFilter - A Spring SpEL expression (see bellow) used to filter alarms.
+Set this to an empty string to disable filtering, and forward all alarms. forward.metrics false Set this value to true to enable forwarding of metrics. nodeRefreshTimeou tMs 300000 (5 minutes) Number of milliseconds to wait before looking up a node in the database again.
+Decrease this value to improve accuracy at the cost of additional database look ups. alarmSyncInterval Ms 300000 (5 minutes) Number of milliseconds at which the contents of the alarm topic will be synchronized with the local database.
 Decrease this to improve accuracy at the cost of additional database look ups.
-Set this value to 0 to disable alarm synchronization.

-27.3.1.
+Set this value to 0 to disable alarm synchronization. suppressIncrement alAlarms true Suppresses forwarding alarms that differ only by count or last event time.
+Set this to false to prevent suppressing these alarms. kafkaSendQueueCap acity 1000 The capacity for the queue of Kafka messages that is used when a Kafka message is pushed but Kafka is unavailable.

+28.3.1.
 Configuring Filtering